briot/gnatbdd/docs/features.rst

 organize the files into subdirectories when you have several of them, and thus perhaps make it easier to refer to them.

-GNATbdd will always run the features file in alphabetical order on the full path of the feature file).
+GNATbdd will run the features file in alphabetical order of the full path of the feature file, by default.
 This provides a more consistent output when GNATbdd is run multiple times.

+.. index:: switches; --random

+However, by using the :option:`--random` switch, the order of features is randomized.
+This is a convenient way to check that the various tests are indeed independent of each other, as they should be to make it possible to run tests individually.

 Syntax of the features file
 ===========================